This page is for shows wanting to perform at AMC and needing to

-A Certificate of Sponsorship - aka COS (formerly the work permit) will be needed if you are planing to perform elsewhere in the UK before/after the Fringe.
+A Certificate of Sponsorship - aka CoS (formerly the work permit) will be needed if you are coming to Edinburgh from abroad and planning to perform elsewhere in the UK before/after the Fringe.
 However, if you intend to perform only at the Edinburgh Festival Fringe (ie. nowhere else in the UK) you do not need a CoS.
-Edinburgh is a 'work-permit' free zone in August as are many other big international festivals.
+Edinburgh is a 'work-permit' free zone in August as are many other big international UK festivals.
 A CoS is in fact only a number which UKBA will send to you if your application to get one is successful.
 That number allows immigration folks at your (air)port of entry to the UK to inspect the UKBA computer records and check you over before letting you pass.
 AMC can help with this - we have contacts who are 'certified' issuers of CoS (UKBA approved, 'Grade A' no less).
 They will charge you a fee (tba) for doing this.

 Also, AMC will give you a letter to show to UK Immigration at your port of entry clarifying why you are entering the UK.